Indiana Jones and the Raiders of the Lost Ark

 Families can talk about...

-Families can talk about what Indiana Jones stands for.
+Families can talk about what Indiana Jones stands for in Raiders of the Lost Ark.
 If he's a good guy, why does he break the rules?
 Is that OK?
 What separates him from the "bad" guys?
 Are real-life bad guys as thoroughly evil as the ones in movies?

 Why is Indy so popular?
 Why is it so hard for other movies to duplicate the Indy formula?